Alex's Major Home Improvement Thread

 Apparently somebody just installed a new laminate floor and threw all the old stuff out.
 Including all their plinths.
 Which were all oversized for my use, but that's no problem if you have a CS70.

-So out goes the CS70, extra table installed, but still not long enough for these plinths.
+So out goes the CS70, extension table installed, but still not long enough for these plinths.

 That standard angle fence does look awfully small now.
 It didn't really work, time to get out the longer CS70 LA for this.